Red Canary’s retention policies vary according to the type of data and whether or not that data is associated with a threat.

-Red Canary ingests all customer Endpoint Detection and Response (EDR) telemetry data into our Amazon Web Services (AWS) S3 storage.
-After 14 days (or 7 days for Linux EDR), any telemetry data not related to a threat is moved to our AWS archival storage, where it is currently retained for a total of 90 days.
+We ingest all customer Endpoint Detection and Response (EDR) telemetry data into our Amazon Web Services (AWS) S3 storage.
+After 14 days (or 7 days for Linux EDR), any telemetry data not related to a threat is moved to our AWS archival storage where it is retained for an additional 90 days.
+Note that once data is moved into the archive, it can take time to recover.
+If you need to request data retrieval from archival storage, please contact your Red Canary account team.

 Data Type | Retention Policy |